ddsky/spoonacular-api-clients/csharp/docs/DefaultApi.md

         {

             var apiInstance = new DefaultApi();
-            var query = snickers;  // string | The search query. var minCalories = 50;  // decimal? | The minimum number of calories the product must have. (optional) var maxCalories = 800;  // decimal? | The maximum number of calories the product can have. (optional) var minCarbs = 10;  // decimal? | The minimum number of carbohydrates in grams the product must have. (optional) var maxCarbs = 100;  // decimal? | The maximum number of carbohydrates in grams the product can have. (optional) var minProtein = 10;  // decimal? | The minimum number of protein in grams the product must have. (optional) var maxProtein = 100;  // decimal? | The maximum number of protein in grams the product can have. (optional) var minFat = 1;  // decimal? | The minimum number of fat in grams the product must have. (optional) var maxFat = 100;  // decimal? | The maximum number of fat in grams the product can have. (optional) var offset = 0;  // decimal? | The offset number for paging (between 0 and 990). (optional) var number = 10;  // decimal? | The number of expected results (between 1 and 100). (optional)
+            var query = greek yogurt;  // string | The search query. var minCalories = 50;  // decimal? | The minimum amount of calories the product must have. (optional) var maxCalories = 800;  // decimal? | The maximum amount of calories the product can have. (optional) var minCarbs = 10;  // decimal? | The minimum amount of carbohydrates in grams the product must have. (optional) var maxCarbs = 100;  // decimal? | The maximum amount of carbohydrates in grams the product can have. (optional) var minProtein = 10;  // decimal? | The minimum amount of protein in grams the product must have. (optional) var maxProtein = 100;  // decimal? | The maximum amount of protein in grams the product can have. (optional) var minFat = 1;  // decimal? | The minimum amount of fat in grams the product must have. (optional) var maxFat = 100;  // decimal? | The maximum amount of fat in grams the product can have. (optional) var offset = 0;  // decimal? | The offset number for paging (between 0 and 990). (optional) var number = 10;  // decimal? | The number of expected results (between 1 and 100). (optional)